Soezdemir23/weather-app/readme.md

 + responsive design

 ## current roadmap in no particular, but required order
++ replace default favicon to a new icon

-+ remove of cards
++ removal of cards <-- currently here
++ being able to favorite the weathercards
++ able to query via searching for state, country as well
-+ favoriting of the cards
++ check if the searching for
-+ create new site via routing
++ create new site template via routing to represent the data more concisely and allow for other information to be read:
-  + show the usual informations
+  + basic wireframe drafting to make first sketches
+  + Usual information
+  + graphs, expanded forecast details
   + include the google map api to it
-  + add a messageboard or commentar section to the end
+  + add a comment section to the end, why shouldn't you like or dislike the weather and say the reason?
   + responsive design of course
 + first revision of a profile
 + favorites
 + get into firebase, a backend solution from google for authentication, database and more
 + slowly connect it with their services
-+ add an admin dashboard, that can not be accessed
++ add an admin dashboard, that can not be accessed by anybody else, so authentication is probably going to be included
-+ start test the profiles and administration
++ start test the profiles and administration sections for sufficient functionality and take in the new

 ## License
 Permission is hereby granted, free of charge, to any person obtaining a copy